-If you did not register and are an InterActive Legal subscriber, you can access the recording and an additional article on our subscriber website.
-There are no other downloadable, printable, or emailable materials or slides.
+If you are an InterActive Legal subscriber, you can access the recording and an additional article on the InterActive Legal Subscriber website.

 Estate Planners are – perhaps surprisingly – starting off 2020 with a significant change in a major area of estate and financial planning.
 The Setting Every Community Up for Retirement Enhancement (“SECURE”) Act was enacted on December 20, 2019, and is effective on January 1st.
 It makes several changes to the minimum distribution rules for individual retirement accounts and other retirement assets, changes the age cap for contributing to retirement accounts, and severely limits the use of so-called “stretch-IRAs.”
 This last change is likely to have the most impact on estate planners, because it removes the ability to stretch out payments from retirement assets over a beneficiary’s lifetime – for all but a few types of beneficiaries – and requires payout within ten years.